What is quantum reflex integration?

 What is the idea behind quantum reflex integration as a therapy for autistic children?

-Supporters of quantum reflex integration as a therapy for autistic children believe that autism occurs when these reflexes stay active – that is, they don’t ‘integrate’ properly.
+Supporters of quantum reflex integration as a therapy for autistic children believe that autism occurs when these reflexes stay active – that is, when they don’t ‘integrate’ properly.

 These supporters claim that pointing cold lasers at specific acupressure points on a child’s body, combined with certain sounds, helps reflexes to integrate.
 It’s claimed that integrating reflexes reduces the characteristics of autism.